jarinmanuvel/technical-exercise/README.md

 # Technical Exercise - Cypress Test Suite

 This repository contains a Cypress test suite for testing the signup functionality of the [Nesto application](https://app.qa.nesto.ca/login).
+The project is using cypress framework and the tests are written in typescript

 ## Table of Contents
 - [Overview](#overview)